Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Anyone who reads a book with a sense of obligation does not understand the art of reading."
+> "The degree of responsibility you take for your life determines how much change you can create in it."
-> — **Lin Yutang**
+> — **Celestine Chua**

 ---